2nd issue of the motion interactive "choose next panel" comic3.96 / 5.00 16,452 Views

 Tom, I really like how you took time to offer constructive criticism in such public posts - I wish more reviewers were as helpful as you are.
 How did your battery fare testing all these games?
 Would you say playing html5 games on your browser eats up more battery than playing a game from the app store?
 Do iphones have developer options to keep track of fps, touch points and CPU usage?
 I think it would be a cool trick to try these games with those options enabled and see how it works with the phone at the basic level.

-¥ ¥ BBS, Chat & Review Mod - PM for help or to tattle tale! ¥ ¥
+¥ ¥ BBS, Review and Chat Mod - PM for help or to snitch! ¥ ¥

 Congrats to the winners